10 Signs Your Cat Has Imprinted on You

 To sum up, your cat has imprinted on you if they:

-Communicate with you by meowing, purring, or making other happy noisesopens in a new tab.
+Communicate with you by meowing, purringopens in a new tab, or making other happy noises like chirpsopens in a new tab.
+Loud purring is often a way of expressing a sense of happiness and relaxation.

-Want to be near youopens in a new tab — they follow you around, cuddle you, sleep with you, and want to be on your lap whenever they get the chance.
+Want to be near you.
+They may follow you aroundopens in a new tab, cuddle you, sleep with you, and want to be on your lap whenever they get the chance.

-Display their trust by showing you their bellyopens in a new tab!
-(Although this may not be an invitation to touch said belly.)
+Display their trust by showing you their belly (although this may not be an invitation to touch said belly).
+If your cat shows you their belly, that means they feel comfortable around you.

 At what age do kittens begin to imprint?

 After eight weeks, once a kitten has imprinted on their mother and littermates, the next stage of socialization begins — connecting with humans.
-“Additional socialization also occurs through their first four months, which is why, in the rescue world, we generally try to get kittens socialized and trusting humansopens in a new tab by this four-month mark.”
+“Additional socialization also occurs through their first four months, which is why, in the rescue world, we generally try to get kittens socialized and trusting humansopens in a new tab by this four-month mark,” Tamburo says.

 Can older cats imprint on you?